Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

-So we know that the optimal solution can be found by solving the above partial differential equation (PDE).
-One can show that using the optimal solution in the importance sampling gives a zero variance estimator, see e.g. \cite{Lelievre2016}.
-A priori one can calculate the optimal solution, however such a problem is not trivial to solve and becomes impossible for very high dimensional situations due to the curse of dimensionality.
+A priori one can calculate the quantity that we originally wanted to estimate as a function of the initial position via e.g. a finite difference method.
+However, such a problem becomes not trivial to solve for high-dimensional settings due to the curse of dimensionality.
 Furthermore, we know that the problem we are trying to solve is hard because we are trying to find a solution for a nonlinear PDE.

-Next, we are going to reformulate the problem as an optimization problem.
-To do so, recall the value function $\Phi$ as a function of $\Psi$, which can be expressed in terms of the importance sampling estimator \eqref{eq: is estimator}